-Couple found dead inside home in apparent murder-suicide
+Couple found dead in apparent murder-suicide identified

 - Symptoms from stopping antidepressants are largely a mystery

-Authorities have notr disclosed a possible motive for the shooting.
+The three children were taken to Children’s Hospital of Philadelphia “and appeared physically uninjured.”
+Investigators haven’t disclosed a possible motive for the shooting.